 This is a whole lot of information at once, so I've written an example below to explain.
 If you have questions about the dice system, please email them here!
 Dice are a very important part of a tabletop gaming system, and it’s ideal that it gets plenty of testing before the rules head into the beta.
 I can talk more about skill levels and difficulty levels later, but for now I wanted to get this system out there and get feedback on how it feels during play.

 Also, it should be noted that if dice tie when compared against each other, they are ignored.
-If an entire roll ties, it can be considered a mixed success or can be determined by 1d6 versus 1d6 to break the tie.
+If the stars align and every single dice ties, the player can choose to take a mixed success or have a roll-off of 1d6 vs 1d6 with the CA.

 Charter Authority (CA): You have received a gilded envelope with very flowery writing.
 Beatrix: Does this look like the last envelope sent by the House of Celebration?
 CA: It does, the handwriting is also recognizable to you.
 Beatrix: I want to check if the envelope is rigged like the last one and, if so, open it safely.
 No mess this time!
 CA: Roll your Insight skill against a difficulty of 3.
 Beatrix: I have a 2 in Insight, so that's two dice.
 I rolled a 4 and a 2.
 CA: I rolled a 6, a 3, and a 2.
 My 6 beats your 4, and my 3 beats your 2.
 My 2 is discarded, as there is nothing left to compare it to.
 Beatrix: So that's a failed roll.
 CA: You open the envelope, trying to take great care with it until, suddenly, you're covered in glitter.
 It's all up in your feathers.
 Beatrix: Curses!
 Kace: Can I try to get a sneaky picture of her covered in glitter?
 CA: Roll your Guile against her Perception.
 Beatrix: Aw, you can't just leave my poor character in peace?!
 I got a...5 and a 1.
 Kace: Ooo a Setback!
 I got a 4 and a 3.
 CA: That's a mixed success!
 You both have a success and a failure.
 I think I'll let you decide what Beatrix's setback should be, Kace.
 Beatrix: Don't you dare, Kace!
 Kace: I think...my character uploads the picture to my holoprofile and shows it to Beatrix.
 Beatrix: My character runs at him!
 Kace: He runs away!
 There's no way he's getting covered in glitter too!
 Jackson: While this is going on, I get a picture of the chase and upload it with the tag #JustCharterThings.
 CA: It gets 135 Hearts and you have 10 new followers.
 Jackson: Indeed.